-Buzz supports the rostering of users, courses, enrollments, and observers through the 1EdTech (formerly IMS) OneRoster specification.
-The sync makes rostering easy and automated.
+Buzz supports the rostering of users, courses, enrollments, and observers, and grade passback through the 1EdTech (formerly IMS) OneRoster specification.
+The SIS Sync makes rostering and grade passback easy and automated.

 What is OneRoster?

-OneRoster is a 1EdTech (formerly IMS) specification for exchanging data between systems.
+OneRoster is a 1EdTech specification for exchanging data between systems.
 Commonly, this exchange will happen between the student information system (SIS) and the learning management system (LMS).
 For these FAQs, Buzz is the LMS.

 What version of OneRoster does the SIS Sync support?